hsuonsivu/hsupublic/3d-models/README.md

 strap.
 This was designed to use Lidl Parkside "Precision Hobby Knife" blades.
 Note that Lidl has several products with same name with differing blades.
 The one I had HG02869 Version 06/2022.
 From pictures I assume that blades are not interchangeable.
+Thinning is not reliable and should be used carefully, it can eat into the material due to 3D printed part flexing too much.
+This needs better design to prevent this (separate bottom is likely culprit).

+### paperrollholder.scad

+Holder for kitchen paper rolls.
+Top screws in to prevent roll exiting in case of mishap.